-Financial assets/ Fair value financial liabilities Fair value as at hierarchy Valuation technique(s) and key inputs 31 December 2021 31 December 2020 1) Derivative financial assets 8,376 10,561 Level 2 Discounted cash flows.
-Future cash flows are estimated based on forward exchange rates (from observable forward exchange rates at the end of the reporting period) and contractual forward rates discounted at a rate that reflects the credit risk of various counterparties 2) Investments measured at fair value through other comprehensive income 3,018,786 3,064,076 Level 1 Quoted deal prices in an active market 3) Investments measured at fair 2,991 3,274,450 Level 2 Discounted cash flows. value through other comprehensive income Future cash flows are estimated based on the inputs that are observable, either directly or indirectly, and the estimates use one or more observable quoted prices for orderly transactions in the markets that are not considered active
+Financial assets/ financial liabilities Fa ir value as at Fair value Valuation technique(s) and key inputs - 31 December 2020 merarcity valuation technique(s) and key inputs 1) Derivative financial assets 8,376 10,561 Level 2 Discounted cash flows.
+Future cash flows are estimated based on forward exchange rates (from observable forward exchange rates at the end of the reporting period) and contractual forward rates discounted at a rate that reflects the credit risk of various counterparties Investments measured at fair value through other comprehensive income 3,018,786 3,064,076 Level 1 Quoted deal prices in an active market 3) Investments measured 6,743 3,278,394 Level 2 Discounted cash flows. at fair value through other comprehensive income Future cash flows are estimated based on the inputs that are observable, either directly or indirectly, and the estimates use one or more observable quoted prices for orderly transactions in the markets that are not considered active Investments measured at fair value through 4,649,902 263,731 Level 3 Discounted cash flows. other comprehensive income Future cash flows are estimated based on observable market data, as well as unobservable market data.
+Unobservable data include curve of coupon-free yield domestic government loan bonds denominated in euro and denominated in dollars, calculated by the National Bank of Ukraine and published on the official website.

-Notes to the Separate Financial Statements for the Year Ended 31 December 2021 (Continued) (In Ukrainian Hryvnias and in thousands)
+Notes to the Consolidated Financial Statements for the Year Ended 31 December 2021 (Continued) (In Ukrainian Hryvnias and in thousands)